CenturyLinkCloud/PublicKB/Network/network-exchange-faqs.md

 **A:** This is not currently provided, but can be obtained via a request to Support, [help@ctl.io](mailto:help@ctl.io).

-**Q: Can I us Network Exchange to create a connection to my other locations/environments that are connected to my IQ network?**
+**Q: Can I use Network Exchange to create a connection to my other locations/environments that are connected to my IQ network?**

 **A:** Currently, only connectivity between CenturyLink Cloud servers and Dedicated Cloud Compute in the same data center is available via Network Exchange and the HAN.
 Connecting to locations/servers on your IQ network via Network Exchange is not currently available.
 Please consult your account manager for options for connecting other locations/environments.